mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Observance**: The first thing Richelieu exploited on his way to power was how controllable the King's mother became when bathed in compliments and male attention.
 This later gave him access to the king, where he could then exploit the king's childlike naïveté -- herding him into situations where he increasingly needed his advice.

 **Observance 2**: Arabella Huntington, the newly rich wife rumored to be a gold-digger, only wanted to be treated as an equal within high society.
-Joseph Duveen took advantage of this by "softening" her for years through VIP treatment, all the while quietly shaping her taste so that after her husband's death she would buy nice and expensive paintings from him.
+Joseph Duveen took advantage of this by "buttering her up" for years through VIP treatment, all the while quietly shaping her taste so that after her husband's death she would buy nice and expensive paintings from him.

 <br>